AlexandrErohin/home-assistant-tplink-router/README.md

 <img src="https://raw.githubusercontent.com/AlexandrErohin/home-assistant-tplink-router/master/docs/media/router.png" width="30%">

+3. If you got error - `check if the default router username is correct` The default username for most routers is `admin`.
+Some routers have the default username - `user`.
-3. If you got error - `use web encrypted password instead.
-Check the documentation!` Read [web encrypted password](#encrypted_pass)
+4. If you got error - `use web encrypted password instead` Read [web encrypted password](#encrypted_pass)
-4. The TP-Link Web Interface only supports upto 1 user logged in at a time (for security reasons, apparently).
+5. The TP-Link Web Interface only supports upto 1 user logged in at a time (for security reasons, apparently).
 So you will be logged out from router web interface when the integration updates data

 ### <a id="encrypted_pass">Web Encrypted Password</a>
 If you got error - `use web encrypted password instead.
 Check the documentation!`